 While pay is a topic that affects everyone, it can be tricky to navigate — especially if you’re new to the industry.
 Before you go for your first interview or consider a job offer, it’s important to have an idea of your earning potential.

 Of course, there is no fixed salary for web developers: pay will vary depending on your skills, location, years of experience and the company you work for.
 However, you can certainly establish a realistic range by examining industry data — and that’s exactly what we’ve done.
 So without further ado, let’s see how much you could earn as a web developer.

 Web developer salaries around the world

 As with any profession, web developer salaries vary depending on where in the world you’re based.
 To give you a rough idea of the kind of money you could be earning, we’ve put together a global snapshot.
-These figures are based on the latest data provided by Indeed, Glassdoor and CWJobs for the job title “web developer”.
+These figures are based on the latest data provided by Indeed, Glassdoor and CWJobs for the job title “web developer” (updated in 2019).

 Location is not the only factor to consider when thinking about salary.
 Next, we’ll take a look at how salary varies across different job titles.

 A closer look at job titles

 There are many different job titles that fall under the web developer umbrella, and your level of seniority also plays a role.
 Here are some of the most common web developer titles and their average salaries in the USA:

 Full stack developer: $110,835

 Backend developer: $117,284